Quantum homomorphic encryption for circuits of low $T$-gate complexity: Definitions

 \subsection{Security of Quantum Homomorphic Encryption}

-We now define a notion of security for QHE analogous to the classical notion of indistinguishability under chosen plaintext attacks.
-As in the classical case, there are several possible definitions, ranging from a relatively simple experiment (Definition~\ref{def:q-IND-CPA1}) to the situation of multiple messages (Definition~\ref{def:q-IND-CPA-mult}).
+We now define a notion of security for QHE analogous to the classical notion of indistinguishability under chosen plaintext attack. \iftoggle{crypto}{}{As in the classical case, there are several possible definitions, ranging from a relatively simple experiment (Def.~\ref{def:q-IND-CPA1}) to multiple messages (Def.~\ref{def:q-IND-CPA-mult}).
 As evidence of the robustness of these definitions, we show that they are equivalent; this strengthens our results since security in the most general case follows from security for the simplest definition.
-The proofs of equivalency are similar to the classical case (see, \emph{e.g.}~\cite{KL08}), and are included in Appendix~\ref{sec:appendix-equivalent-q-IND-CPA} for completeness.
-Finally, we note that, by taking the evaluation key, $\rho_{evk}$ to be empty, our definitions and theorems are trivially applicable to the scenario of quantum public-key encryption (\emph{i.e.}~without a homomorphic property).
+The proof of equivalence is similar to the classical case (see, \emph{e.g.}~\cite{KL08}), and is included in App.~\ref{sec:appendix-equivalent-q-IND-CPA}\iftoggle{crypto}{}{ for completeness}.} We note that, by taking the evaluation key to be empty, our definitions\iftoggle{crypto}{}{ and theorems} are trivially applicable to the scenario of quantum public-key encryption (\emph{i.e.}~without a homomorphic property).